OWASP/owasp-masvs/Document/0x04-Assessment_and_Certification.md

 ### As a Replacement for Off-the-shelf Secure Coding Checklists

-Many organizations can benefit from adopting the MASVS, by choosing one of the four levels, or by forking MASVS and changing what is required for each application's risk level in a domain-specific way.
+Many organizations can benefit from adopting the MASVS, by choosing one of the two levels, or by forking MASVS and changing what is required for each application's risk level in a domain-specific way.
 We encourage this type of forking as long as traceability is maintained, so that if an app has passed requirement 4.1, this means the same thing for forked copies as the standard evolves.

 ### As a Basis for Security Testing Methodologies